planetarian/KCDocumentation/KCCacheProxy.md

 This configures the browser so that *all* traffic flows through KCCP.

-KCCP will only take any action for KanColle traffic, but the log may be littered with information about unrelated traffic.
+KCCP will only take any action for KanColle traffic, but the log may be littered with information about unrelated traffic, and sites will fail to load without KCCP running.

 1) Click ProxySwitch's circle icon next to the address bar again, and click `KC`.